Reggae Sunsplash: History

 While the festival had become hugely popular, opening new global tourist niche markets to Jamaica and attracting millions of dollars of foreign exchange into the country, it had not been a financial success, largely due to the lack of sponsorship or government support.
 In 1995 the Chairman of the Jamaica Tourist Board operating through a company called Radobar Holdings Ltd offered financial assistance in exchange for equity in Synergy Productions, the founders of Reggae Sunsplash.
 This initial offer was never consummated and in a disputed claim Radobar Holdings announced the formation of a company called Reggae Sunsplash International in Jamaica and proceeded with the hostile takeover of the Reggae Sunsplash festival.
 The first attempt at staging Reggae Sunsplash without the original owners Synergy Productions in 1996 was a financial disaster for the new claimants.
 In 1997 the Reggae Sunsplash festival was postponed until 1998 to hold celebrations of the birth of Bob Marley but more losses were incurred.

+After a twelve-year absence from the British music festival calendar, Reggae Sunsplash returned to London in 1999.
+The event had previously been staged in the United Kingdom between 1984 and 1987 by Capital Radio Music Festival and Sunsplash Promotions, a subsidiary of Synergy, the company responsible for first bringing the festival to Britain.

+In 1999, music promoter Andrew Pritchard secured the rights to stage Reggae Sunsplash in London.
+The festival was held at Victoria Park in August that year to mark the event's 21st anniversary.

 The festival was re-established by the Johnson family in 2006, but it was unsuccessful.
 However, the international touring festival has continued.

 Two of the founding directors, John Wakeling and Tony Johnson, have died.
 With the passing of Tony Johnson, several individuals have unsuccessfully tried to claim the rights to the festival, and all have failed to recapture the spirit of the original festival.
 Don Green and Ronnie Burke are the two remaining Reggae Sunsplash founders alive.

 In August 2015 it was announced that Burke would be awarded the Order of Distinction by the Jamaican government in recognition of his contribution to the development of Jamaican music.

 Reggae Sunsplash returned as a virtual festival on November 27–28, 2020 after a 14-year absence.
 Performers included Tanya Stephens, Richie Spice, Capleton, Masicka, Dexta Dapps, Jesse Royal, Agent Sasco, and Romain Virgo.